| April 11, 2025

 Safely disposing of these meds will limit the risk of accidental poisoning and medication abuse.

-How to Safely Store What You Keep
+How to Safely Store Medications

 You will likely keep some medications.
 Be sure to store them safely to protect your loved ones.
+Learn more about safe prescription use from the Prescription Playbook.

-- Combination locking caps can help deter would-be thieves from casually swiping a few pills without you noticing.
-These are excellent solutions when you have one or two bottles of opioids, benzodiazepine, or other highly addictive rx medications in the home.
+• Combination locking caps can help deter would-be thieves from casually swiping a few pills without you noticing.
+These are excellent solutions when you have one or two bottles of opioids, benzodiazepine, or other highly addictive Rx medications in the home.

 How to Dispose of Meds